I started writing for two reasons. The first was spite.

+I started writing for two reasons.
+The first was spite.
 I was nine years old and in the fourth grade.
 My childhood was less than stable and for that year I was living

 Sin played his little tune, a sales pitch for the old men, the empty, and the lost.
 He played to their vanity but also their fear.
 A fear that had buried itself deep into their hearts and souls.
 A fear that whispered in their ears, a constant refrain, "Everyone else is just like you."